Freddie: I am over it! Seriously! I'm in love with you, you just want to be friends, and I'm totally cool living with that constant pain!

 - Hakuya from Kokuhaku Game harshly claims to be this with Kimidori in chapter 2.
 Ayako and Akame start doubting it in the very next chapter.

 - Katarina in Destruction Flag Otome obliviously manages to attract two members of royalty, the prime minister's son, her step brother, and three girls only to firmly label them in her head under the 'friend' category except her step brother, who is off limits because he's her brother instead.
 Every time they bicker for her attention she fails to notice they're fighting over her and just assumes that they're all besties too.

 - The ultimate resolution in Haganai, as Kodaka realizes that dating any of the girls will mean sacrificing his friendship with the rest.

 - Akko and Andrew's relationship in Little Witch Academia is ultimately confirmed to be this via Word of God, with Yoh Yoshinari calling it a "playful guy-guy relationship".

 - Roy Lichtenstein's work ''I Know...
 Brad" is inspired by, and is, an example of this trope.
 The full text of the comic that inspired the work is "I know how you must feel, Brad... because I've been in love with you as long as I can remember."
 The work itself dispenses with the words after "I know how you must feel, Brad" but still conveys her feelings through her emotional expression.

 - X-Force: Cable and Domino have a long history, during which they've been everything from genuinely just friends to teammates to Friends with Benefits to lovers.

-- Yoko Tsuno: Yoko and Vic, after being Just Friends for years, began developing romantic feelings for one another.
+- Yoko Tsuno: Yoko and Vic were like this for years, but began developing romantic feelings for one another.

 - The Static series has the title character, Virgil Hawkins, and Frieda having this type of relationship throughout the run.
 Although admittedly, Virgil was initially attracted to Frieda, but she wanted to keep their relationship at this level.